 Data is beyond critical to Procurement Operations.
 It’s everything, and the burden falls on procurement leaders to capture pertinent data to build good teams, track performance and show value.
 Now with Digital Transformation as a mandate, Procurement officers must also find ways to measure their digital progress.
 Here’s a look at some of the Procure-to-Pay metrics procurement leaders should watch in order to better understand their digital progress.
 Use these tips and tools to identify, capture and convert relevant measurements into digital transformation.
-We’ll be covering these and more in an upcoming webinar.
+We covered these and more in this recent Webinar with The Hackett Group – Closing the Gap on P2P Digital Transformation.
+You can see the replay here.

 #1 Use automation for touchless processing – “Touchless” means data is electronic, transactions match the first time and need no human intervention.
 This metric closely aligns with digital transformation progress.
 Fully automated, touchless processes lead to better PO compliance, electronic and invoice-less processing, high first-time-match rates and more payments-on-time.
 This metric also impacts others like speed, visibility, and cost savings.